 California Marriage and Family Therapists, Social Workers, Educational Psychologists and Professional Counselors.
 As of July 1, 2015, the State of California /Board of Behavioral Sciences [BBS] amended its regulations for continuing education providers to include National Board for Certified Counselors (NBCC) as a "board-recognized approval agency."
 If you are licensed as a marriage and family therapist, social worker, educational psychologist or professional clinical counselor in California, NBCC Approved Continuing Education Providers are recognized by the BBS to fulfill continuing education requirements.
 As of July 1, 2015, required CE hours can be accumulated entirely through self-study and distance learning.

 Other Mental Health and Healthcare Professionals.
 As we continue to expand our offerings we will be expanding our continuing education credits into other areas.
 Please use the Contact form to provide recommendations for future continuing education needs.

 What to Bring to the Course: We will be updating this section over the summer, so please check back.
 Once we get closer to the dates of the courses, if you are registered you will receive a number of emails to let you know what to bring as well as readings and other information.

 To be announced!
-We will begin each day at 9:00 am and end at 4:30 pm with a 1 1/2 hour lunch break; Ghost Ranch has food available for purchase at the location.
+We will begin each day at 9:00 am and 1:00 pm with a short break mid-morning; Ghost Ranch has food available for purchase at the location.
 Bodhi's is also a popular place for lunch and is about 10 minutes from Ghost Ranch [excellent posole, salads and sandwiches; you can also shop for food items and locally-made gifts at their marketplace].